Keartland/pad/README.md

 # pad
-This is going to be a collaborative notepad
+This is going to be a collaborative notepad.
+It will be built in NodeJS and Websocket.